Telemea: Description

-Similar to the Greek feta, but also as in the case of Turkish teleme, American teleme cheese, Bulgarian or Macedonian sirene, and Serbian sir, Telemea can have a higher water content, making it a soft or semi-soft white cheese with a creamy texture and a tangy aftertaste.
-Alternatively, the cheese is put through an ageing process that makes it crisper, more flavoured and salty.
+Similar to the Greek feta, but also as in the case of Turkish teleme, Bulgarian or Macedonian sirene, and Serbian sir, telemea can have a higher water content, making it a soft or semi-soft white cheese with a creamy texture and a tangy aftertaste.
+Alternatively, the cheese is put through an ageing process that makes it crisper, more flavoured and saltier.
 Cumin seeds are occasionally added for a spicy, nutty flavor.
-It is used as a table cheese for snacks, in salads, and in a variety of dishes (e.g., omelettes, crepes, pies).
+It is used as a table cheese for snacks, in salads, and in a variety of dishes (e.g., omelettes, clătite, plăcinte).

 Production

 To make Telemea cheese, rennet is added into milk to curdle it.
-Most commonly, cow's and sheep's milk is used, with goat's and buffalo's being more of a delicacy.
+Most commonly, cow's and sheep's milk are used, with goat's and buffalo's being more of a delicacy.
 The resulting curd is removed and is kept in cheesecloth, pressed overnight, then cut into square pieces.
 The cheese is then left to mature in brine.
 This fresh cheese (preserved in brine up to a couple of weeks) has its own name, caș.
 Subsequently, it is stored in wooden barrels named putini (singular: putină).
 It can be kept throughout winter in a more concentrated brine, in which case, it is desalted in fresh water before consumption.